Spandan-Madan/Me_Bot/README.md

 3. Run the prepare_files.ipynb ipython notebook.

 4. Run the Me_Bot.ipynb file and you can play with the bot at the bottom!

+NOTE - Actively seeking collaborators for fun side projects like this.
+If you're itnerested, please drop me a mail at smadan@mit.edu